This is the multi-page printable view of this section. Click here to print.

 |

-| Severity | Detected Secret Severity |
+| Severity | Detected secret severity |

-| Match | Detected secret match information in the file |
+| Match | Secret match information in the detected file |

-2.4 - Managing Image Tag Deletion Policies
+2.4 - Manage Image Tag Deletion Policy

-Managing image tag deletion policies
+Manage image tag deletion policy

 Support Policy